-According to the latest bulletin, it is no longer compulsory to have the yellow fever vaccination to enter Tanzania.
-Nevertheless, this rule seems to change every few months so it may still be wise to have an inoculation against it, which in the UK can cost anywhere from £25-45 (US$45-80).
-Remember to collect a health card or some other written evidence from your doctor to prove you’ve had the jab.
+The rule regarding yellow fever seems to change every few months so.
+Still, it’s wise to have an inoculation against it.
+In the UK the vaccinations can cost anywhere from £25-45 (US$45-80).
+But don’t forget to collect a health card or some other written evidence from your doctor as proof of inoculation.

-- Tetanus Tetanus vaccinations last for ten years and are absolutely vital for visitors to Tanzania.
-The vaccination is usually given in combination with one for diphtheria.
-Once you’ve had five injections, you’re covered for life.
+Vaccinations for tetanus last for ten years and are absolutely essential for visitors to Tanzania.
+The bacteria that causes tetanus enters the body through cuts in the skin.
+They often give the vaccination in combination with one for diphtheria.
+Like a loyalty scheme, if you get five of these injections you’re covered for life.

 Other vaccinations for Kilimanjaro that you should consider